 Step 1: Wash your hair thoroughly.

-We prefer using a gentle shampoo and a conditioner, like Dove Cool Moisture Shampoo and Dove Cool Moisture Conditioner that moisturizes so you don’t overstrip your hair (Note: Natural and curly hair types are typically drier than others).
+We prefer using a gentle shampoo and a conditioner, like Suave Sulfate-Free Cleansing Shampoo and Moisturizing Curl Conditioner. that moisturizes so you don’t overstrip your hair (Note: Natural and curly hair types are typically drier than others).
 Starting with clean, well-rinsed locks is a crucial step to creating braids, especially when you plan on leaving them in for longer periods of time.

-Step 2: Apply a detangler or leave-in conditioner.
+Step 2: Apply a detangler or leave-in product.

 Box braids are a smaller, tighter kind of plait.
-Products that provide an extra shot of moisture—not to mention tame any frizz, help make hair more manageable and offer that telltale “slip”—such as Nexxus New York Salon Care Hydra-Light Leave-in Conditioning Foam are great box braid primers as they can help prevent damage to the strand while you weave.
+Products that provide an extra shot of moisture—not to mention tame any frizz, help make hair more manageable and offer that telltale “slip”—such as The Good Stuff Volumizing Hydration Foam, are great box braid primers as they can help prevent damage to the strand while you weave.

 The last thing you want to do is tug and manipulate fragile wet hair.
 Make sure to remove any knots as you dry by gently brushing locks out with a detangling brush or wide-toothed comb.

-Divide your head into four quadrants (top right, top left, bottom right, bottom left) and clamp up three, leaving one loose section to work on at a time.
+Divide your head into four quadrants (top right, top left, bottom right, bottom left) and clamp up three sections, leaving one loose section to work on at a time.
 It’s usually easier to start braiding the lower sections first.

 Step 5: Divide and conquer.